 Saturday and Sunday afternoon: Come and join a social after-ride reception, enjoy the light snacks and the camaraderie of other cyclists.

 Saturday night: Similar to last year, we will will have some great group dining/entertainment choices for you, or you can explore Kingston on your own.
-More detail will be provided as we get closer to the event.Sunday night: Sunday night is reserved for our Gala Dinner and Dance which will be held at Queen's University (no need to drive or catch a shuttle bus).
-It features a dinner followed by a DJ-hosted dance.
+More detail will be provided as we get closer to the event.Sunday night: Sunday night is reserved for our Gala Dinner and Dance which will be held at Queen's University.
+It features a sumptuous dinner followed by a DJ-hosted dance.
 Bring your dancing shoes!

-Package includes: Cycling tours, Friday Pizza and snacks, Sunday gala dinner, and 3 nights accommodation.
+Package includes: Cycling tours, Friday Pizza and snacks, Sunday gala dinner, and three nights accommodation.

 Parking: Parking is free on the weekend from 4:30 pm Friday to 7:30 am Tuesday.
 Outside of these hours, it is $14 per day or $1.25 per half hour.
 Parking is at a municipal lot, on campus, a short distance from our Residence.

 Can I prepare some of my meals?
 Yes, every floor has a common room with a shared refrigerator and a microwave oven - available to all Cyclon attendees.
 If you wish to prepare your own meals, you will need to bring your own dishes, eating and cooking utensils, and pots.
 In addition, you will be responsible for clean up.

 Can I change my mind and add on or cancel some of the meals after I have arrived at the University?
 Sorry, you can’t.
 The meals have to be confirmed a few weeks before we arrive at Cyclon.

 What about special dietary needs or allergies?
 Please indicate any dietary requirements or allergies on your Registration Form.
 The organizing committee and Queen's University will do everything they can to accommodate.

 For Cyclon 2017, registration is limited to 200 people.